Annihilation: Conquest: Summary

 At the onset of the Phalanx invasion, Peter Quill is at ground zero.
 He manages to find cover and make it to a Kree prison in which he meets several warriors to team with including, Mantis and Captain Universe.
 He resumes his former persona, Star-Lord, and takes off to fight against the Phalanx.
-The group quickly loses two of their warriors in battle.

-After discovering that the Phalanx plan to infect the Kree with an airborne techno-virus, Star-Lord and friends—including Groot, who survived an earlier skirmish only to return as a sprig—find themselves on the run.
-The Phalanx capture all but Mantis, who slips away, and Captain Universe, who had planned to sacrifice himself to save the others but turns out to be their last hope.

-Meanwhile, Quasar (Phyla-Vell) has been on the outskirts of Kree-Space, aiding those still suffering from the devastation of the Annihilation Wave when she learns of the Phalanx invasion.
+Meanwhile, Quasar (Phyla-Vell) has been on the outskirts of Kree space, aiding those still suffering from the devastation of the Annihilation Wave when she learns of the Phalanx invasion.
 Accompanied by Moondragon, she follows the commands of a mysterious voice which instructs her to find the "savior" of the Kree empire.
-During her quest, she battles the Super Adaptoid, learns how to control her new quantum bands, and discovers more about Moondragon's history before watching her transform into an actual Dragon of the Moon.
+During her quest, she battles the Super-Adaptoid, learns how to control her new quantum bands, and discovers more about Moondragon's history before watching her transform into a dragon.

-Quasar and the newly transformed Moondragon track the savior to the remote planet Morag IV, but are ambushed by the Super-Adaptoid.
+Quasar and Moondragon track the savior to the planet Morag IV, but are ambushed by Super-Adaptoid.
 The heroes recover thanks to the locals, but discover the Adaptoid has already reached the savior and is attempting to assimilate them.
-After a brief fight, the Adaptoid unleashes a destructive force on the nearby town, forcing Quasar to choose the innocents over the savior at the cost of exhausting her Quantum Bands.
+After a brief fight, the Adaptoid unleashes a destructive force on the nearby town, forcing Quasar to choose civilians over the savior at the cost of exhausting her Quantum Bands.

-Quasar finds herself, Moondragon, and the grateful natives of Morag IV in pitched battle against not only the Super-Adaptoid, but a host of Phalanx bent on assimilating the savior of the Kree—the enigmatic Adam Warlock.
+Quasar finds herself, Moondragon, and the natives of Morag IV in pitched battle against not only the Super-Adaptoid, but a host of Phalanx bent on assimilating Adam Warlock.
 Quasar and Moondragon ultimately defeat the Super-Adaptoid and, in the process, Quasar reabsorbs power into her quantum bands from the Super-Adaptoid that he had earlier absorbed.
-The mysterious voice guiding Quasar turns out to belong to the Kree Supreme Intelligence, who believed that Warlock would prove to be the Kree savior.
-Warlock was regenerating in a cocoon, but his regeneration was damaged by the Super-Adaptoid and the Phalanx.
-Moondragon and the Supreme Intelligence help Warlock re-emerge, but he is younger than expected (due to the prematurity of his re-emergence) and troubled, despite the mental work of Moondragon and the Supreme Intelligence to soothe him.
+The mysterious voice guiding Quasar turns out to belong to the Supreme Intelligence, who believed that Adam would prove to be the Kree savior.
+Adam was regenerating in a cocoon, but his regeneration was damaged by the Super-Adaptoid and the Phalanx.
+Moondragon and the Supreme Intelligence help Adam re-emerge, but he is younger than expected (due to the prematurity of his re-emergence) and troubled.